International Payments FAQs

 Payment Options and Amounts

-Paylink Euro payments are International Payments in euro to a SEPA zone country i.e. EU Member States and Monaco, Norway, Iceland, Liechtenstein, San Marino and Switzerland.
-To qualify for the Paylink Euro Standard product the receiver's bank must be reachable via the SEPA Credit Transfer (SCT) Scheme.
+Paylink Euro payments are payments in euro to a Single Euro Payments Area (SEPA) zone country i.e. EU Member States and Norway, Iceland, Liechtenstein and Switzerland.
+Please see full list here: (SEPA) countries.
+To qualify for the Paylink Euro Standard or Instant the payee's bank must be reachable via the SEPA Credit Transfer (SCT) Scheme.

 Paylink payments can be sent in all major currencies to most destinations world-wide on a standard or urgent basis.